• Skip to primary navigation

 • Vegetable Oil.
 As we're making a roux, avoid olive oil, which has a lower smoke point.
 Peanut oil is great for making a roux.

-• White Flour.
+• All Purpose Flour.

 • Onion.
 I'm using white onion, but yellow onion or sweet onion are great as well.